-Can I contact PNAP without the Board of Nursing being notified?
+Can I be in PNAP without the involvement of the State Board of Nursing?

 What makes me eligible for enrollment in the PNAP monitoring program?

-What are the key components of monitoring by PNAP and what are the costs once enrolled?
+What are the key components of monitoring by PNAP?

 Random Drug Screening: average cost $32 – $50 per screen plus collection fee charged by the collection site.

 Treatment: Evaluation and agreeing to the recommended treatment plan.
 Possible treatment recommendations include: